+A particular draw is that since Bianchi models are still homogeneous, one can make a clear separation between the geometric description, which describes the spatial hypersurfaces at constant time, and the temporal evolution of quantities defined thereon.
+This then transforms the Einstein equation from a set of (a priori coupled) partial differential equations to one of coupled ordinary differential equations.
+In this way, it is possible to view model universes as dynamical systems, with relevant parameters (e.g.\ critical density) evolving in cosmic time.
+The work of Wainwright and collaborators, e.g.\ \cite{wainwright_dynamical_1989, nilsson_dynamical_2000, wainwright_dynamical_2005} is heavily focused on this.

-The hopes are that, due to their inherent anisotropy, they could (partially) explain some of the anisotropies that are currently observed, such as that of the CMB.
-Particular focus has been placed on Bianchi types I, V, VII, and IX, as these provide ``natural'' anisotropic extensions of the flat, hyperbolic, and spherical FLRW models, respectively, and so would allow for the FLRW model of cosmology to remain somewhat standing.
+The hope is that, due to their inherent anisotropy, Bianchi models could (partially) explain some of the anisotropies that are currently observed, such as that of the CMB.
+Particular focus in the literature has been placed on Bianchi types I, V, VII, and IX, as these have properties which makes them likely candidates from a physical perspective (such as isotropization towards late time, or spatial curvature).
 A calculation detailing contributions of Bianchi-type perturbations to the CMB was performed in \cite{pontzen_rogues_2009}.
 A Bianchi type VII contribution was tested against the \textit{Planck} data, though it was ruled out \cite{ade_planck_2014}.